thabets/Weatherman/README.md

 Sam Thabet

 # Description
-This is a simple application to demonstrate the ability to extract information using Rest API
+This is a simple application that will provide the user with detailed weather information such as a uv index, wind speed, and temperatures of any city.
+This appliecation demonstrates the use of being able to extract information through an API.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: